Project homepage

 Outcomes

-The findings from this census has been made generally available in a calendar, developed by Dr Jan Broadway, on this site.
+The findings from this census has been made generally available in a calendar, developed by Dr Jan Broadway, and built using a MySQL database, the schema of which is publicly available [PDF].
 This provides a chronological account of the correspondence, giving locations (both manuscript and printed) of each letter, a brief summary of its content and its opening line.
 We hope that this will in turn provoke further discoveries of manuscript witnesses, to be incorporated in the latter stages of the research.